HabitatMap/HabitatMap/_user_stories/clean-air-carolina.md

 title: CleanAIRE NC
 featured: true
 image: /images/uploads/cac_cropped.jpg
-intro: <a href="https://cleanairenc.org/">CleanAIRE NC</a> (CAC), a
+intro: <a href="https://cleanairenc.org/">CleanAIRE NC</a>, a Charlotte-based
-  Charlotte-based non-profit, works to ensure cleaner air quality for all North Carolinians through education and advocacy and by working with their partners to reduce sources of pollution.
+  non-profit, works to ensure cleaner air quality for all North Carolinians through education and advocacy and by working with their partners to reduce sources of pollution.
 For the past two years, CleanAIRE NC has been distributing mobile and stationary air quality instruments and providing hands-on training to Charlotte residents as part of their <a href="https://cleanairenc.org/blog/2020/04/09/clearing-the-air-in-the-historic-west-end/">AirKeepers